astik/grunt-angular-combine/README.md

 ### Options

-The default process doesn't need any option but which folder should be processed.
+The default process doesn't need any option but which folder or wich files should be processed.

 #### processIdentifier